-Alleged Cop Killer Markeith Loyd Captured By Police – Loyd Claims ‘They Beat Me Up’ When Being Taken Into Custody
+Alleged Cop Killer Markeith Loyd Captured By Police — Loyd Claims ‘They Beat Me Up’ When Being Taken Into Custody

 — Cuthbert Langley (@CLangleyWFTV) January 18, 2017

-Immediately, the Internet began reacting to Markeith Loyd’s capture, and it wasn’t necessarily favorable for a man that is accused of shooting and killing an Orlando Police Officer.
+Immediately, the internet began reacting to Markeith Loyd’s capture, and it wasn’t necessarily favorable for a man that is accused of shooting and killing an Orlando Police Officer.

 I’ve seen Markeith’s face.
 I’m not a doctor, but I think he’s suffering from something known as JUSTICE. #MarkeithLoyd